 Asking the Experts/ Guides... and Listening!

 The single most important bit of advice is to listen and obey the advice from management and staff at the game reserve.
 You are not their first visitor – you are the person least aware of the dangers at the game reserve.
 They only wish to make your stay safe and enjoyable!
 You could enquire beforehand whether your guide is a professional and is properly qualified.
-In Southern Africa professional guides should be accredited by the regulating authority - FGASA (Field Guides Association of Southern Africa) and should also carry a license to guide in their country of operation.
-Most game reserves are well managed and operate within a strict regulatory environment.
+The Field Guides Association of Southern Africa [FGASA] is the only acredited Training Provider.

 Always keep in mind: